binerogroup/documentation/_sources/guides/index.rst.txt

 ======
 Guides
 ======

-On this page we provide some guides for various use cases in the platform.
+On this page we provide some guides to get started with some use-cases in the platform.

 .. toctree::